skaae/rbm_toolbox/README.md

 `grads = grads_type + opts.semisup_beta * grads_generative`

 Here `grads_type` is either the gradients from generative, discriminative or hybrid training. `grads_generative` is the gradients from unsupervised training on the samples given in `opts.x_semisup`.
 The gradients are calculated with ´opts.classRBM=1`.
-We use samples of p(y I x_semisup) as labels.
+We use samples of p(y I x) as labels, where x is

 ## Learning rate and momentum